 The laws are strict regarding DUI arrests across the state of Georgia.
 DUI refers to driving under the influence and generally refers to alcohol.
 However, you could also be pulled over and tested to see if there are any other drugs in your system.
-Driving while high, stoned or any illegal or even legally prescribed drugs is a serious criminal offense.
+Driving while high, stoned or on any form of illegal medication is a serious criminal offense.

 If you have been pulled over for a suspected DUI, then there are two ways in which you could be arrested and possibly charged: